Spectra

 Directory Structure

-To ingest spectra, you will provide two folders, one containing the data products themselves, and one containing the metadata.
-You’ll also need to have provided an input catalogue of sources, as per the Catalogues documentation, following all sections up to and including Source Catalogue Identification.
+To ingest spectra data into Data Central, you will provide two folders, one containing the data products themselves, and one containing the metadata.

 Data